aornota/redneck/src/md/2000 Opening bids/2100 1-level opening bids/2130 1H opening/2133 Bergen responses to 1H opening.md

 #### <a name="Bergen_responses_to_1H_opening"> Bergen responses to {1H} opening

-When responder has 4+ hearts and ca. 7-12 HCP, they bid as follows:
+When responder has 4+ hearts and ca. 7-12 HCP, they shuuld bid as follows:

 - With 7-9 HCP, they bid {3C}.
 Opener can:
     - Rebid {3D} to invite game (with responder signing-off in {3H} or {4H}).